-- key (str) The name of the parameter to query. - default (optional) If there is no setting which the name, either return this default or if it is not set, raise a ValueError.
+- key (str) The name of the parameter to query. - task (b2luiqi.
+Task): If given, check if the task has a parameter with this name. - default (optional) If there is no setting which the name, either return this default or if it is not set, raise a ValueError.